SingularityUniversity/formassembly-theme/documentation/public-theme-inspection-process.md

-Public themes created for all FormAssembly customers will go through the following inspection process.
+Public themes created for all FormAssembly customers will go through the following inspection process before being approved for deployment.

 # A. Visual Theme Inspection